Demosthenes42/myRepo/README.md

 Added from branch3.1
 A line written from my local computer.
 Twas Brillig.
 A second line written from my local computer.
 And the slythy toves.
+A line written from within RStudio on my local computer.
+Did gyre and gimble.